ray7551/empty/_posts/2016-11-14-Favicon-Service-at-Browser.md

 }
 ```

-### 2. Transform Bolb object to dataURI
+### 2. Transform Blob object to dataURI
-Using [FileReader.readAsDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL), we can transform a Bolb object to dataURI:
+Using [FileReader.readAsDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL), we can transform a Blob object to dataURI:

 ```js
 function blobToDataURI(blob) {